swanson/no-extra-points/_posts/2018-02-09-ultimate-guide-to-aaf-fantasy.md

 Given that DraftKings runs [NFL preseason](https://www.draftkings.com/playbook/nfl/fantasy-football-usage-notes-preseason-week-3) and [CFL (Canadian football)](https://www.draftkings.com/help/rules/cfl) contests with prize pools in the tens of thousands, it seems likely that they would be the first movers.

-In the absence of support from the industry leaders, [Fanball](https://www.fanball.com/lobby/salary-cap?sport=AAF) has stepped up and is offering the kind of games that traditional NFL DFSers are seeking: salary capped roster construction for money, both H2H, Double-Ups, and GPPS.
+In the absence of support from the industry leaders, [Fanball](https://www.fanball.com/lobby/salary-cap?sport=AAF) has stepped up and is offering the kind of games that traditional NFL DFSers are seeking: salary capped roster construction for money, both H2H, Double-Ups, and GPPs.
 The contests are small, but it's all that currently exists in the AAF DFS world.

-[Fanball](https://www.fanball.com/lobby/salary-cap?sport=AAF) is a newer DFS site but part of a larger platform that includes well-known fantasy football products like MFL10s "Best Ball" Leagues, LeagueSafe (cash escrow for season-long leagues), and the NFFC championship -- so you should have confidence that the site is legit.
+[Fanball](https://www.fanball.com/lobby/salary-cap?sport=AAF) is a newer DFS site, but part of a larger platform that includes well-known fantasy football products like MFL10s "Best Ball" Leagues, LeagueSafe (cash escrow for season-long leagues), and the NFFC championship -- so you should have confidence that the site is legit.

 ![Fanball AAF Lobby](/images/fanball-lobby.png)

 ## Predict the Play

 The official AAF app launched with a new type of fantasy game.
-AAF CEO Charlie Ebersol compares it being a virtual coach: you try to predict the next play in real-time as the game is happening.
+AAF CEO Charlie Ebersol [compares it being a virtual coach](https://www.thelines.com/charlie-ebersol-aaf-betting-fantasy-football/): you try to predict the next play in real-time as the game is happening.
 Will the offense run or pass?
 Who will score the toucdown?
 Will there be a turnover?

 Official iOS app: [Download](https://itunes.apple.com/us/app/alliance-of-american-football/id1433999024?mt=8)